 In 2014, Edmund Clark retired as the CEO of TD Bank Group, following a distinguished career in the public and private sectors.
-He now serves in a number of leadership roles in the community.
+He has served in a number of leadership roles in the community.
 These include founding chair of the Vector Institute for Artificial Intelligence and member of U of T’s Boundless Campaign Executive.

 Fran and Edmund Clark are well known for their philanthropic initiatives in Toronto and further afield, as well as for their advocacy for the homeless and LGBT+ rights.
 Together, they have provided generous support for the health sciences, social services, the arts and education.

 At U of T, their contributions have supported the establishment of the Fletcher-Clark OSOTF Scholarships in Science and Economics and the SD Clark Chair in Sociology, as well as fellowships and student programs.
 The Clarks were also lead donors in the campaign for the revitalization of University College, supporting the transformation of the West Hall and the UC quad, which have been renamed the Clark Reading Room and the Clark Quadrangle in their honour.